The Ultimate Guide to Truck Route Planning in 2022

 - Notification with precise ETA ensures a higher percentage of successful first delivery attempts.

 Proper planning also helps to reduce detours and wasteful idling.

 Exact cost calculation

-A non-optimised route can become expensive.
+A non-optimized route can become expensive.
 Reliable and precise route planning is of great importance for the preparation of price calculations and offers - especially in such a competitive industry as logistics.
-If too few miles are specified in the offer then transport companies may end up paying for the additional costs.
+If too few kilometers are specified in the offer then transport companies may end up paying for the additional costs.

 With PTV Map&Guide truck route planning software you can calculate the expected transport costs for every tour, taking into account the costs for vehicle, personnel, fuel and toll.

 Sticking to the designated route is more relevant than one might think.
-Drivers who don’t travel compliant routes can face potential fines and other unexpected expenses such as toll costs or contractual penalties for arriving late at the loading bay.
-A deviation may result in delivery delays and non-compliance with Service Level Agreements.
+Drivers that don’t travel compliant routes can face potential fines and other unexpected expenses such as toll costs or contractual penalties for arriving late at the ramp.
+Furthermore, a deviation may result in delivery delays and non-compliance with Service Level Agreements.

 Cut CO2 emissions

 Truck fleets represent a large portion of logistical CO2 emissions.
 At the same time, customer awareness for sustainability and the desire for more climate-friendly delivery are increasing.
 More and more clients and governments require logistics companies to create CO2 emission reports.

 Efficient truck routing means unnecessary journeys are avoided and less fuel is consumed.
 With PTV planning tools you can reduce the emissions of your logistics operations by up to 17% and calculate the exact amount of emissions per trip.